addrummond/claney/Readme.md

 anchor).

-If you want your router to be case-sensitive, pass the `-allow-upper-case` flag to `claney` and ensure that to your router implementation dos not normalize URLs before matching.
+If you want your router to be case-sensitive, pass the `-allow-upper-case` flag to `claney` and ensure that to your router implementation does not normalize URLs before matching.
 The router constructors in the example Go and JavaScript router implementations take a boolean `caseSensitive` parameter.